-The chef reinterprets the legendary dishes of Eugenie Brazier with fidelity and sensitivity, like the poularde demi-deuil, the mousseline de Saint-Jacques, the Grand Marnier soufflé and the emblematic Paris-Brest.
+The chef reinterprets the legendary dishes of Eugenie Brazier with fidelity and sensitivity, like the poularde demi-deuil, the blue lobster crystallised in salted butter, the Grand Marnier soufflé and the emblematic Paris-Brest praline chou bun.
 The Brazier flame has been stoked again and has already earned two stars.

 +33 (0)4 78 23 17 20